gregnordin/notes_to_self/Blender/notes-Blender.md

 **To do**

-- Run code from 2021-09-06 in external file edited with VS Code and produce a video to make sure full workflow still works.
+- Run code from 2021-09-03 in external file edited with VS Code and produce a video to make sure full workflow still works.
 - Increase number of layers and change camera position to accommodate.
 - Start to do L-shaped channel animation.

+**Run 2021-09-03 from external file and produce a video**

+- Move code verbatim to external python file.
+- Start new blender file, go to Scripting workspace, create edit window, paste in short code to execute external python file.

+Create video.
+Do next operations within Blender.

+- Go to Animation workspace
+- In output pane:
+    - Keep 1920x1080 resolution
+    - Choose AVI JPEG file format
+    - Set quality to 100%
+    - Other settings: 24 fps and render frames 1 to 170
+- In Layout workspace turn off grid, XY lines, and origin (center points of objects)
+- Select `Render` &rarr; `Render Animation`.
+It goes a lot slower than the preview method and creates a movie file with a static image.
+Why???